 It’s not cheating, but it’s not a press.
 It should be accounted for in your programming differently than a strict press.
 Sometimes, you will see people do all of the reps that they can with the press, and then use the push press to get some extra reps in at the end of their workout.

-I am having trouble with flexibility to get in the right position overhead.
+#3) I am having trouble with my flexibility to get in the right position overhead.
 What can I do?

-There are many different issues that will cause you to have issues getting into the correct overhead position.
+There are many different issues that will cause you trouble getting into the correct overhead position.

-If you can’t get your chest open properly, it will cause you to not only have your shoulders pulled forward, but you will struggle getting under the bar correctly.
+If you can’t get your chest open properly, it will cause you to not only have your shoulders pulled forward, but you will struggle to get under the bar correctly.
 If this happens, the bar will end up too far forward, instead of right over the midline of your body.

 Here are a few resources to help you with opening up your chest and helping increase your shoulder flexibility:

-- The Scapula and Thoractic Spine: A Classic Love Story to Improve Your Overhead Position
+- The Scapula and Thoracic Spine: A Classic Love Story to Improve Your Overhead Position

 - Scapular Mobility